 Cellar & Vineyards

 Onderkloof’s vineyards have all been replanted over a period of 11 years from 1989 until 2000 and cover a total area of 12 hectare.
-Since 2013 we are leasing an additional 5.6 ha on the neighbour farm.
 The white cultivars include Sauvignon Blanc, Chenin Blanc and Muscat d’Alexandrie.
 The red varieties are Shiraz, Pinotage, Cabernet Franc and Cabernet Sauvignon.

-We have a cool area and harvest on Schapenberg’s southerly slopes is up to two weeks later than harvest in Stellenbosch.
+We have a cool area and harvest on the Schapenberg’s southerly slopes is up to two weeks later than harvest in Stellenbosch normally occurs.
 All the grapes are selected and handpicked for vinification.
 No irrigation takes place and naturally low yields ensure quality grapes.